na-na-hi/renget/archive/sfbf5.md

 =============================================

-\>be in a relationship with a Cham girl
+%darkgreen%\>be in a relationship with a Cham girl
 \>being around her for so long has made you wise to her attempts to jokingly zap items out of your inventory with her tongue
 \>she's had to get increasingly creative with it, lest her tongue get snatched mid-attempt by your quick hand
 \>such as coming at you with it from one angle, only to whip-curve it at the last second and snatch something from you from behind
 \>or rapid-firing tongue attacks in an attempt to overwhelm you
-\>or slowly creeping it under the bedsheets (you don't have an inventory while you sleep so you assume she's trying to steal your underwear off you)
+\>or slowly creeping it under the bedsheets (you don't have an inventory while you sleep so you assume she's trying to steal your underwear off you)%%

-\>after she took your last ancient potion, you've decided you've finally had enough
+%darkgreen%\>after she took your last ancient potion, you've decided you've finally had enough
 \>you ask the Kamura chef to make you the spiciest dango possible and against their better judgement, they prepare you a skewer to go
 \>the smell alone is enough to singe your nose but you carefully remove them from the skewer and place them at the top of your pack, making sure that they'll be the first to be grabbed.
 \>after you embark, you act like you're digging around in the item box. making it obvious that you're stocking up and knowing full well that thats the kind of thing that excites her kleptomania the most.